7 Family-Friendly Restaurants – Waikiki, Honolulu

 The restaurants below are all suitable for families with kids of any age.
-The total bill is included for each one, but keep in mind our family is now comprised of 2 teens who are grown-man-sized, a young adult male, and my husband and me.
+Most of them have high chairs or booster seats available.
+All but the Monkeypod restaurant, which is about a 45 minute drive from Waikiki, are in Honolulu.
+The total bill for our meal is included for each one, but keep in mind our family is now comprised of 2 teens who are grown-man-sized, a young adult male, and my husband and me.
 So a family with little ones won’t need to spend as much for food!

-One day we drove the perimeter of the entire island.
+One day we drove around the perimeter of the entire island.
 We gawked at the tropical lushness, and watched the crowds heading to surf the north side.
 At some spots, the traffic was stop and go.
 For dinner, we ate at the upscale Monkeypod, at the location in the Ko Olina Resort, near Aulani Disney Resort.
 Though the restaurant is set in a small shopping center, the décor is beautiful.
 The walls are open, letting in the breeze and partial views.
 The menu includes wood fired pizza, burgers, fish and steak.
 There were many families, some with little kids, eating here.
 Our total came to $182.23.

 Another local favorite, this eatery has two Honolulu locations.
-We walked from our Waikiki condo all the way around a golf course to get to this one, which is in an office building.
+We walked from our rented Waikiki condo all the way around a golf course to get to this one, which is in an office building.
 We waited for a table on a busy evening.
 It was worth the wait.
 The atmosphere is casual and fun, with people of all ages there for some plentiful food.
 The menu is huge and includes ribs, fish, salads, chicken and much more.
 Some customers order for take-out.
 Our total came to $129.50.

 Borrowing from a fairly new Japanese custom cooked up by KFC itself in 1974 (read this informative Smithsonian magazine article describing the trend) we had KFC on Christmas Day!
 That’s right, fried chicken and sides from a chain restaurant.
-The location near our condo advertized the Christmas Day option, and we placed our order in the morning for pick up at dinner time.
+The location near our rented condo advertized the Christmas Day option, and we placed our order in the morning for pick up at dinner time.
 Delicious!
 Our total came to $53.39.
 The Waikiki KFC doesn’t have its own website, so the link is from Google, with a photo.